rtx-on/rtx-explore/README.md

 | ![](Images/final/dofoff.bmp) | ![](Images/final/dofon.bmp) |

 # Debug Views
-The single most important debug view for a path tracer is viewing the normals of the loaded models.
-Path tracer is heavily dependent on correct normal representation.
+The single most important debug view for a path tracer is a **normal view**.
+Path tracing is heavily dependent on correct normal representation because of scattering and bouncing.
 We are working on a toggleable way to switch between views.
 But for now, we are able to obtain this debug view by simply rendering the absolute value of normals

 <p align="center">
     <kbd>